-In an attempt to include women from a variety of different experiential circumstances and belief systems, the invitees were thought to be compatible and conversational, but not necessarily acquainted.
+In an attempt to include women from a variety of experiential circumstances and belief systems, the invitees were thought to be compatible and conversational, but not necessarily acquainted.
 The idea is that people tend to observe different aspects of film based on their own personal lives, thus can bring their different perspectives to our discussions.
-Continuing to include only women as group members is an attempt to eliminate any restraint that might exist to open discussion in the presence of men.
+Continuing to include only women as group members is an attempt to eliminate any restraint that might exist to open discussion with men in our audience.

 From the outset, Pam has not formally introduced members nor has she encouraged group members to present their own backgrounds to the group.
 Not that this has been openly stated nor restricted by any means, but she simply wants to inhibit bias from anyone who consciously or otherwise might be predisposed to either enhance or discredit opinions from women with certain types of life choices and experiences.

-More members now eagerly anticipate the monthly gathering in “The Movie Room” to watch and then discuss the carefully-chosen film of the month.
-We have watched and discussed a wide variety of movies according to themes: foreign film, documentary, comedy, psychiatry, and persuasion.
+More members now eagerly anticipate the monthly gathering in “The Movie Room” to watch and then discuss the carefully chosen film of the month.
+We have watched and discussed a wide variety of movies according to themes, e.g., foreign film, documentary, comedy, psychiatry, and persuasion.

 The evening always starts with food and wine, along with the mandatory popcorn as the movie starts.
-Chips and delicious guacamole prepared by our “in-house chef" have become a signature movie snack.
+Chips and delicious guacamole prepared by our “in-house chef” became a signature movie snack.
 Following this time together in the bar, we move into The Movie Room so that the “work” of the evening can begin.

-Our movie group has now ventured beyond The Movie Room to learn more about how motion pictures are made.
-For example, we have traveled together to observe the settings of the The Walking Dead, to attend film festivals in Crested Butte, CO and Atlanta, GA, and to attend the Society for Cinema and Media Studies (SCMS) conferences in Atlanta, Chicago, and next year, Toronto.
+Our movie group has now ventured beyond The Movie Room to expand our knowledge about motion pictures.
+For example, we have traveled together to observe the settings of The Walking Dead, to attend film festivals in Crested Butte, CO and Atlanta, GA, and to attend the Society for Cinema and Media Studies (SCMS) conferences in Atlanta and Chicago.